 Full model list

 The models allowed in Shadows of the Retribution

 - Other character warjacks can be taken, but only if they have a bond and they're in their bonded model's battlegroup.

-- Warrior models/units in the army gain "optional Take Down".
+- Retribution warrior models/units in this army gain "optional Take Down".